Khushboo17630/E-Commerce-Data-Analysis/README.md

 5.)
 Data Analysis and Visualization:

-Utilized seaborn and matplotlib to create visual representations of the data.
+Utilized Seaborn and Matplotlib to create visual representations of the data.
 Example visualizations include bar plots showing top customers by payment value for different years.

 **Tools and Technologies**